Free access to FT.com for schools anywhere in the world

 Free access to FT.com can help students with relevant and fresh ideas for essays, exams, extra-curricular activities and in interviews.
 Universities and employers confirm that broader general knowledge helps the best candidates stand out.

-With the help of teachers, we highlight and guide readers to FT journalism that can enrich education and help prepare students for successful careers.
+Participants receive access to all FT.com content available to regular subscribers.
+In addition, with the help of teachers, we highlight and guide readers to FT journalism that can enrich education and help prepare students for successful careers.